Sizing Guidance

 Length

-You should have up to or around 1 inch of extra room between the end of your longest or big toe and the end of the upper where it starts to curve downward towards the welt, aka, the toe slope.
-This figure will vary for people because it ultimately depends on width.
-If you're narrower, you will have less excess room because your foot will reach higher into the toebox/insole pattern.
-If you're wider, you may have right around the 1 inch mark or possibly slightly over the 1 inch mark left because your foot won't fit as far up the toebox/insole pattern due to your width stopping your foot from moving forward.
+You should have around 1 inch of extra room between the end of your longest toe, or biggest toe, and the end of the upper (not the welt) where it starts to curve downward towards the welt, aka, the toe slope.
+This figure may vary for some customers because it ultimately depends on width and volume of your foot.
+If you're narrower, you will have less excess length because your foot will reach higher into the toebox/further along the insole pattern.
+If you're wider (or even higher volume), you may have right around the 1 inch mark or possibly slightly over the 1 inch mark left in length because your foot won't fit as far up into the toebox/insole pattern due to your width or volume stopping your foot from moving forward.

 Can you tell me the outsole and insole length?